bootstrap-vue/bootstrap-vue/src/directives/visible/README.md

 Where `[mod1]` or `[mod2]` can be (all optional):

-- A positive number representing the offset (margin) in pixels _away_ from the edge of the viewport to determine when the element is considered in (or just about to be in) the viewport.
-The value adds a margin around the view port.
+- A positive integer number representing the offset (margin) in pixels _away_ from the edge of the _viewport_ to determine when the element is considered in (or just about to be in) the viewport.
+  The value adds a margin around the viewport.
 The default value is `0`.
 - The keyword `once`.
-When this modifier is present, the callback will be called once (with the argument of `true` indicating the element is intersecting/visible) when the element is intersecting with the viewport.
-Note the callback may be called prior to this with an argument of `false` signifying the element is not intersecting/visible.
+When this modifier is present, the callback will be called only once the first time the element is visible (with the argument of `true` indicating the element is intersecting/visible).
+Note the callback _may be_ called prior to this with an argument of `false` signifying the element is not intersecting/visible.

 The order of the modifiers is not important.

 ### Usage syntax examples

-Basic:
+In all use cases, the callback function is required.

+#### Basic (no modifiers)

 ```html
 <template>